 The Geotechnical Hazard Development Permit Area is designated under s.
-488(1)(b) of the Local Government Act for protection of development from hazardous conditions.
+488(1)(b) of the Local Government Act, as amended from time to time, for protection of development from hazardous conditions.

 The Geotechnical Hazard Development Permit Area is shown on Map #2, which is attached to and forms a part of this Bylaw.